olepoeschl/NQueensFAF-GUI/README.md

-# NQueensFAF
+# NQueensFAF-GUI - CURRENTLY BEING REWRITTEN

-An interface for trying out the amazing solvers included in [NQueensFAF](https://github.com/olepoeschl/NQueensFAF).
+An GUI for trying out the amazing solvers included in [NQueensFAF](https://github.com/olepoeschl/NQueensFAF).
-<br>Available as GUI or as CLI.

 ## Download
 See the latest release.